angr/angr/docs/faq.rst

 general questions about angr, for those too lazy to read this whole document.

-If your question is of the form "how do I fix X issue after installing", see also the Troubleshooting section of the :ref:`install instructions <Installing angr>`.
+If your question is of the form "how do I fix X issue after installing", see also the Troubleshooting section of the :ref:`install instructions <getting-started/installing:Installing angr>`.

 Why is it named angr?
 ---------------------